DataDog/ansible-datadog-callback/README.md

 Ansible <=1.9 is no longer supported by this callback.
 The latest compatible version is tagged with `1.0.2`.

+For Mac OS X users: If you're running an older version of OS-installed python (e.g. python 2.7.10), you may need to [upgrade](https://github.com/kennethreitz/requests/issues/3883#issuecomment-281182498) to a newer version of OpenSSL (`pip install pyopenssl idna`).

 ## Installation

 Once the required libraries (see above) have been installed on the server: